 Anna O’s Case and Psychoanalytic Techniques

-As we have read above that when Anna O was freely allowed to talk about her past experiences and traumas, and anything that comes to her mind she felt relief in her hysterical symptoms.
-This introduced the ‘free association’ psychoanalytical technique.
+As we have read above that when Anna O was freely allowed to talk about her past experiences, traumas, and anything that came to her mind, she felt very relieved in her hysterical symptoms.
+This introduced the ‘free association’ psychoanalytic technique.
 It involves allowing and encouraging the person to freely speak anything that comes to his/her mind without making any judgment or interruption to the talks.
-Earlier, to encourage the person to talk freely and comfortably, the person on whom the therapy is conducted was made to lay on the couch and the therapist used to sit behind the person, which reduces the eye contact and person speaks freely.
-While conducting the therapy, the therapist notices every minute detail of the person’s talk such as a pause in the talk, slip of the tongue; which is termed as Freudian slips.
+Earlier, to encourage the person to talk freely and comfortably, the person on whom the therapy was conducted was made to lay on the couch, and the therapist used to sit behind the person, which used to reduce the eye contact between the person and the therapist that would eventually encourage the person to speak freely.
+While conducting the therapy, the therapist notices every minute detail of the person’s talk, such as a pause in the talk, slip of the tongue, which is termed as a ‘Freudian slip.’
 According to Freud, Freudian slip gives a deep analysis of the person’s unconscious mind, and by interpreting the hidden messages of the unconscious material, the therapist can get a deeper insight into the person’s mind.
-For example, Neha accidentally says to her father that ‘he is the beast,’ while she consciously wanted to say that ‘he is the best.’
-Hence, as per the Freudian slip, it may be because of Neha’s anger towards her father on the unconscious level.
+For example, a girl accidentally says to her father that ‘he is the beast,’ while she consciously wanted to say that ‘he is the best.’
+Now, as per the Freudian slip, it may be because of the girl’s anger towards her father on the unconscious level.

 Dreams are the royal road to the unconscious”-Freud 1900

 Freud believed that dreams play a significant role in analyzing the unconscious of a person.
-Freud’s famous publication, “The Interpretation of Dreams,” formalized his work on dream analysis and psychoanalytical technique.
+Freud’s famous publication “The Interpretation of Dreams” formalized his work on dream analysis and psychoanalytical technique.
 He mentioned that the accurate interpretation of the hidden message behind the dreams can become a great psychoanalytical tool.
 He also mentioned his dream that worked as the basis of formulating his dream analysis technique.
-He said that he was once concerned about one of his patients, Irma as she was not showing much improvement as he expected.
+He said that he was once concerned about one of his patients, Irma, as she was not showing much improvement as he expected.
 Freud was guilty about it, and he blamed himself that maybe his treatment was not worth it.
-Later, Freud had a dream that he met Irma at a party, where he saw some flashes of another doctor treating Irma, and he realized that Irma’s condition is not improving because another doctor used a dirty syringe in Irma’s treatment.
+Later, Freud had a dream that he met Irma at a party, where he saw some flashes of another doctor treating Irma, and he realized that Irma’s condition was not improving because another doctor used a contaminated syringe in Irma’s treatment.
 Thus, this freed Freud from the self-guilt that another doctor is responsible for Irma’s condition and not him.
 In concluding his dream, Freud proposed that the dreams worked as wish-fulfilment.
-He wished that he is not the one who is responsible for Irma’s bad condition, and his dream fulfilled his wish that another doctor is responsible for her condition.
+He wished that he is not the one who is responsible for Irma’s bad condition, and his dream fulfilled his wish that another doctor was responsible for her condition.
 He distinguished between the part of the dream that an individual remembers (manifest content) and the true or symbolic meaning behind the dream (latent content).
 The process through which the hidden desires or wishes of the person are transferred into the manifest content (dreams) is called ‘dreamwork.’
 Sigmund Freud wrote the following about the dream work,

 At bottom, dreams are nothing other than a particular form of thinking.
 It is the dream-work which creates that form.”

-The dreamwork involves three major processes, i.e, condensation, displacement, and secondary elaboration.
+The dreamwork involves three major processes, i.e., condensation, displacement, and secondary elaboration.
 The condensation process involves the merging of various thoughts, desires, or images into one that may be similar or contradictory to each other.
 For example ‘the image I saw in the dream was once pizza and also a pie.’
 The condensation process of the dreamwork is the reason behind the distorted and compact version of the manifest content in comparison to the latent content because a small fraction of the manifest content consists of several latent contents (desires, thoughts, or feelings) merged together.
 The displacement process involves the transformation of any objects, images, or the person that we are concerned about to something else that may be contradicting or be insignificant in the manifest content.
 For example, one of Freud’s patients was very disgruntled at his sister-in-law, and he used to call her a dog in anger, and once he dreamed of killing a dog.
 Freud interpreted this dream that his patient wished to kill his sister-in-law.
-He said that through dreams the person fulfils the unconscious feelings or desires that will be too threatening on the conscious level, hence dreams make it happen in the sleep because the defences of the ego are low during sleep, and the suppressed desires may enter the consciousness of the person.
-Here in this example, if the patient has had dreamed of killing his sister in law that might result in the feeling of guilt, hence his unconscious displaced her into a dog.
-Although most dreams (manifest content) do not seem like making any sense, some dreams seem logical and coherent; it is because of the secondary elaboration.
+He said that through dreams, the person fulfils the unconscious feelings or desires that will be too threatening on the conscious level, hence dreams make it happen in sleep because the defences of the ego are low during sleep, and the suppressed desires may enter the consciousness of the person.
+Here, in this example, if the patient has had dreamed of killing his sister in law that might result in the feeling of guilt, hence his unconscious displaced her into a dog.
+Although most dreams (manifest content) do not make any sense, some dreams are logical and coherent; it is because of the secondary elaboration.
 The secondary elaboration links the gaps of the distorted latent content so that dreams appear to make some sense.

-Transference is the process in which the person transfers his/her unconscious desires, feelings, or thought about the certain individual in their past, onto the therapist, i.e., the person will start relating to the therapist in the same way he/she related to the person in the past.
+Transference is the process in which the person transfers his/her unconscious desires, feelings, or thought about the certain individual in their past onto the therapist, i.e., the person will start relating to the therapist in the same way he/she was related to the person in the past.
 The therapist should not try to stop the transference from occurring as it could reveal unconscious information about the person, and the therapist can help the person deal with the conflict.
-According to Freud, the relationship between the therapist and the patient resembles that of the mother and the child’s relationships in the transference process.
+According to Freud, the relationship between the therapist and the patient resembles that of the mother and the child in the transference process.